-2 This does not make for very popular teaching nowadays, but there it is.
+1 This does not make for very popular teaching nowadays, but there it is.
 But is it "shameful" before God, or before men?
 If only before men, it is not sin.

-3 Verses 7-9 hark back to the first two chapters of Genesis.
-Verse 7 says that the male ($\alpha\nu\eta\rho$) is the image of God.
+$^{^2}$ Verses 7-9 hark back to the first two chapters of Genesis.
+Verse 7 says that the male $(\alpha\nu\eta\rho)$ is the image of God.
 Paul quoted Genesis 1:27 with precision: "God created the man in His own image; in the image of God He created him"; the pronoun 'him' is masculine singular.
 So then, the man, Adam, was created in the image of God.
-When the Text refers to the creating of the woman, the 'image' is not mentioned, and Paul followed that example.
-Genesis 2:7 and 18-23 are quite clear to the effect that the man was created first, and there was some interval before the creation of the woman.
+When the Text

-4 The word that I translated as 'prized possession' is normally translated as 'glory', but the context is not about brightness.
+The word that I translated as 'prized possession' is normally translated as 'glory', but the context is not about brightness.
 In precisely what sense could the man be the 'glory' of God?
 The Text makes clear that God attributes a very special importance to the man.
 We may understand that our planet was created precisely to be a 'home' for him.
 Genesis 3.8 says that Jehovah would walk in the garden in the cool of the day, and in verse 9 He called to the man, "Adam, where are you?"
 We may conclude that Jehovah habitually walked and talked with Adam-it was something that He liked to do.
 Tragically, the Fall deprived the Creator of that pleasure.
 But 2 Chronicles 16:9 and especially John 4:23, make clear that God still misses that fellowship.
 In fact, the whole plan of Salvation emphasizes the importance that God attributes to the human race.
 So I finally settled on 'prized possession' as the translation.
 As for the woman, the simple fact that Adam chose to accompany the woman in the Fall shows how much importance he attributed to her.
 During the history of this planet, wars have been fought over a woman; and so on.

-5 The Creator's purpose in making the woman was to give the man an appropriate helper, which means that it is the man who is supposed to have a project, to which his wife is supposed to contribute.
+2 The Creator's purpose in making the woman was to give the man an appropriate helper, which means that it is the man who is supposed to have a project, to which his wife is supposed to contribute.